 There were eight arms to the trial in total.
-Primary care practices were randomly allocated to either a control group given basic information on national safer drinking guidelines and asked to screen all adult patients, or additionally to one of the three strategies above, or to a combination of the three strategies.
-The control group of practices was used to estimate the results of not mounting any extra programmes to increase implementation of screening and brief intervention, providing a ‘no strategy’ or current strategy baseline against which to assess the three implementation options.
+Primary care practices were randomly allocated to either a control group given basic information on national safer drinking guidelines and asked to screen all adult patients, or additionally to one of the three strategies above or combinations of these strategies.
+The control group of practices was used to estimate the results of not mounting any appreciable programme to increase implementation of screening and brief interventions, providing a benchmark against which to assess the more active implementation options.

-The analyses below estimate the long-term costs and effects of the trialled strategies for three out of the five countries – England, the Netherlands and Poland – over a 10-year period of investment, and presumed 30-year window of health outcomes (to account for the time lags which exist between changes in alcohol consumption and changes in the risk of alcohol-related harm).
+The analyses described below estimated the long-term costs and effects of the trialled strategies for three out of the five countries – England, the Netherlands and Poland – over a 10-year period of investment and a 30-year window of health outcomes, to account for time lags between changes in alcohol consumption and the development of alcohol-related harm.

-To assess cost-effectiveness the researchers first estimated how many years of life adjusted for the quality of those years (quality-adjusted life yearsOne quality-adjusted life year is equal to one year of life in perfect health. known as ‘QALYs’) each implementation strategy would save relative to the minimal information and encouragement given to the control group of practices, a measure of the increased health gained by each strategy.
+To assess cost-effectiveness the researchers first estimated how many years of life adjusted for the quality of those years (quality-adjusted life yearsOne quality-adjusted life year is equal to one year of life in perfect health. or ‘QALYs’) each implementation strategy would save relative to the minimal information and encouragement given to the control group of practices, a measure of the increased health gained by each strategy.
 Then the costs of each strategy were calculated, again relative to no strategy at all.
-Costs included the cost of the resultant screenings and brief intervention and healthcare costs associated with the treatment of alcohol-related health conditions; effective programmes should reduce these healthcare costs, potentially more than offsetting the cost of the programme.
-Dividing net extra costs by QALYs saved yielded an estimate of how much extra each strategy would cost the health service of each country per extra QALY it saved.
-The strategy was considered cost-effective if this figure was lower than what each country was (according to official policy) considered a cost they were prepared to pay to save a quality-adjusted year of life.
+Costs included the cost of screening and brief intervention and resultant healthcare costs associated with the treatment of alcohol-related health conditions; effective programmes should reduce healthcare costs, potentially more than offsetting the cost of the programme.
+Dividing net extra costs by QALYs gained yielded an estimate of how much extra each strategy would cost the health service of each country per extra QALY gained.
+A strategy was considered cost-effective if this figure was lower than what each country (according to official policy) considered a cost they were prepared to pay to gain a quality-adjusted year of life.

 A key challenge in estimating the impact of the strategies on delivery was that, while online brief interventions and training and support are essentially ‘one-off’ policies – ie, practitioners are trained or introduced to the online tool at the outset and not subsequently re-trained – financial reimbursement requires continuous investment.
-The follow-up measures were therefore not directly comparable across all strategies.
-In order to overcome this issue, two different types of analyses were conducted: the first, providing a measure of exactly what was implemented in the trial (ie, financial reimbursement was withdrawn after 12 weeks); and the second, a measure of what would have happened if payments continued for the full 10 years.
+To overcome this issue, two different types of analyses were conducted: the first, providing a measure of exactly what was implemented in the trial (ie, financial reimbursement was withdrawn after 12 weeks); and the second, an estimate of what would have happened had payments continued for the full 10 years.
 When payments were assumed to continue through the 10 years the analysis applied to the entire period the effects on the population intervention rate seen during the 12-week implementation phase; otherwise the effects were those seen at the follow-up six months after the strategies had been withdrawn.

 The most effective strategy at increasing the delivery of brief interventions was training and support combined with financial reimbursement, although this had one of the highest costs for each additional brief intervention delivered across all three countries.
-In contrast, online brief interventions appeared to offer the cheapest way to achieve delivery of additional brief interventions, however, this was among the least effective strategies overall.
+In contrast, online brief interventions appeared to offer the cheapest way to achieve delivery of additional brief interventions, but was among the least effective strategies at increasing delivery.

-In all three countries, training and support plus financial incentives yielded the greatest health gains, and gained these at a cost below each country’s yardstick for cost-effectiveness per extra year of life in perfect health:
+In all three countries, training and support plus financial incentives were estimated to yield the greatest health gains, and to do so at a cost below each country’s ceiling for cost-effectiveness per extra year of life in perfect health:

-In England, relative to no new strategy both financial incentives alone and financial incentives plus training and support generated health gains while actually reducing overall costs.
+In England, relative to the minimal control strategy, both financial incentives alone and financial incentives plus training and support generated health gains while actually reducing overall costs.
 In the Netherlands this was also the case for financial incentives, although the estimated scale of savings was very different between the two countries (€150 million and €7.8 million respectively).
 Both training and support, and training and support plus financial incentives, incurred a net cost to the healthcare system in Poland, with the most effective strategy (training and support plus financial incentives) costing €6.8 million extra over 30 years compared to the control group.
-Estimated health gains under training and support plus financial incentives were largest in England, at 15,400 QALYs over 30 years compared to 2,400 in the Netherlands and 2,600 in Poland.
+Estimated health gains under training and support plus financial incentives were largest in England at 15,400 QALYs over 30 years compared to 2,400 in the Netherlands and 2,600 in Poland.